-PHCA is a ministry of Calvary Chapel Pearl Harbor, dually accredited through ACSI (Association of Christian Schools International) and WASC (Western Association of Schools and Colleges).
-We pray and plan for each year to be the best school year possible for each child, every family and all our staff members.
+PHCA is a ministry of Calvary Chapel Pearl Harbor (CCPH), dually accredited through ACSI (Association of Christian Schools International) and WASC (Western Association of Schools and Colleges) and a licensed member of HAIS (Hawaii Association of Private Schools).
+We pray and plan for each year to be the best school year possible for all our staff and families.
 We are excited to work together to fulfill the will of God for each student at PHCA.